tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/PHP SDK/对象操作_intl_en.md

 #### API description

-This API is used to retrieve an archived object for access.
+This (POST Object restore) API is used to restore an archived object for access.

 #### Method prototype